-As she peered out from behind the tree she replied, “Ki na Danai, My name is Dana’.”
+As she peered out from behind the tree she replied, “Ki na Danai, My name is Danai’.”

-The old man leaned forward, and with a stub of grass in his hand, drew parallel lines in the sand between his feet.
-At the same time he continued to tell his story.
+The old man leaned forward, and with a stub of grass in his hand, drew lines between his feet.
+After drawing his pattern in the sand he continued to tell his tale.

 “It was in the mid or late 50’s.”
 He hesitated.
 “I was young when I first arrived here, full of enthusiasm and a desire to serve.
 I wanted to change the world, bring all of the kingdom of God to this big flat empty land.”

-Father Xavier used his grassy stub to scratch vertical lines over the horizontals already etched in the sand.
-He lifted his head to look directly at me.
+Father Xavier used his grassy stub to scratch diagnal lines over his pattern etched in the sand.
+He lifted his head to look at me.
 I felt the turquoise squint of his stare again brush over my face.

 “As I said, there are no second first impressions.
-That face was one of the most striking impressions I have ever had.
+That face was one of the most striking I have everseen.
 Seldom does one confront such a visage, in such an unexpected manner.
 It was so long ago.
 But I can still see before me those child’s eyes, eyes that always seemed to be seeing a special sadness, as if they peered into the future.”

-He straightened, and leaned back to cock his one knee to lift his leg so that the tip of his sandals erased the lines in the sand.
+He straightened, then leaning back he cocked a knee to lift his leg so that the tip of his sandal erased the lines in the sand.

 Father Xavier picked another stem of grass from beside the bench.
 Then, smoothing the sand with his sandal, began once again to draw his lines.

-“Before I go on with my story I will give you some background… Maybe you know it, but maybe you were too young for it to be part of your life.”
+“Before I go on I will give you some background… Maybe you know it, but maybe you were too young for it to be part of your life.”

 “When i grew up my uncle lived in Angola, which was a Portuguese colony.
+He told me of Africa.
 So I came to Africa and to this area to help the people when the British left.
 Because of that I have been here for a long time.
 Long enough to know Moses’s mother and his grandmother.

 He waited for this information to sink in.
-What its relevance was I was not sure, but I pandered the old man by not saying anything.
+I was unsure of its relevance, but I pandered the old man by not asking questions.

-I was slightly skeptical of his assertion and asked, “What is it that I need to know about a little girl which will help me avoid the ambushes of men’s beliefs and ideas?”
+I was skeptical of his assertion.
+I asked, “What is it that I need to know about a little girl which will help me avoid the ambushes of men’s beliefs?”

-We walked in silence for a while, passing through the mission gate and heading away from the river along the dusty road.
-Where it edged to the left to parallel the river, he paused his steps and with a lick of his lips and a slight grimace of his jaw, bent down to pick up the flattened remnants of a plastic water bottle crumpled into a sandy rut in the road.
+We walked in silence, passing through the mission gate and headed away from the river along the dusty road.
+Where it edged to the left to parallel the river, he paused his steps and with a lick of his lips and a slight grimace, he bent down to pick up the flattened remnants of a plastic water bottle crumpled into a sandy rut.

 “There must be a special place in hell for the man who invented the plastic bottle, with the way these things are polluting Gods world.”
-He said.
-Then with the shard held gingerly between the forefingers and thumb of his hand, like a conductor’s baton he spoke again.
+With the shard held gingerly between the forefingers and thumb of his hand, like a conductor’s baton he spoke again.

 “To understand Moses,” he murmured quietly, “You need to know about his mother.
-You will find in her story things that even Moses does not understand.
+You will find in her story things that even Moses doesn’t understand.
 I asked you if he fitted in with your unit during the war.
-I asked that question because here he never fitted in.
+I asked because here he never fitted in.
 He could not.
 He wasn’t allowed to.
 He was always an outsider.
 To understand why, you need to know about his mother.
 His mother was that special little girl under the tree.”

 Father Xavier nodded a greeting to two women bearing buckets of water on their heads as they walked past us and away from the river.